catsnax1/ECS-RELOAD/README.md

 ## What is ECS:RELOAD?
 The ROBLOX+ for ECS:R!
 A general quality of life extension made for users who want more to the site.
+** DEPRECATED.
+ECS:R IS FILLED WITH PLAYERS WHO ONLY CARE ABOUT ITEMS AND NOT THE GAME.
+I MOVED TO PEKORA. **

 <br>